 For thousands of families in British Columbia, dementia is an uphill journey.
 It takes courage to make it up a mountain.
 The Climb for Alzheimer’s is a fun, invigorating hike up the Grouse Grind® – but it’s also an opportunity to help the Alzheimer Society of B.C. achieve its vision of a truly dementia-friendly society, where people living with dementia, their caregivers and their families are acknowledged, welcomed and included.

-September 24, 2017 marks the sixth annual Climb.
+September 30, 2018 marks the seventh annual Climb.
 Teams fundraise and hike the Grouse Grind® together on event day.
 Don’t have anyone to hike with?
 No problem – individual participants can still sign up and we’ll match you with an established team where you can meet like-minded people who want to make a difference.

 Each participant sets a suggested fundraising target of $250 or more and we provide an online fundraising page that allows you to share your story and collect donations.